Organizations Open To All COHS Students

-The Student Academy of Nutrition and Dietetics (SAND) is an organization for all Nutrition and Dietetics majors.
-SAND has many events, committees, community service, and networking opportunities throughout the academic year.
-We are involved with various organizations and charities in the Lubbock community including the South Plains Food Bank, United Advisor: Shelley Fillipp, HS 281C
+The Student Dietetic Association (SDA) is an organization for all Nutrition and Dietetics majors.
+SDA has many events, committees, community service, and networking opportunities throughout the academic year.
+We are involved with various organizations and charities in the Lubbock community including the South Plains Food Bank, United Future Leaders Advisor: Shelley Fillipp, HS 281C